massgravel/massgrave.dev/docs/windows_ltsc_links.md

 | **2 Simultaneous RDP Sessions**        | No              | Yes                                                                                                                                                                                                                                                               |

-- IoT Enterprise LTSC ❤️ is a clear winner.
+- IoT Enterprise LTSC is a winner.
 - The only difference between IoT Enterprise LTSC and IoT Enterprise Subscription LTSC is that the subscription edition supports a subscription license.
 - You can change the editions to each other (IoT and Non-IoT Windows Enterprise LTSC) only by inserting the corresponding edition key.
 - IoT LTSC edition ISO's are available in English language only.
 You can install Non-IoT LTSC in another language and later install IoT LTSC key `CGK42-GYN6Y-VD22B-BX98W-J8JXD` to change the edition.